rajsingmohapatro/playbook_demo/pages/Automation_Best_Practices.md

 #### Automate Regression Tests

-The main reason you want to automate a test is that you want to execute the test repeatedly on every new release.
+One of the major reasons to automate a test is that you want to execute the test repeatedly on every new release.
 If the test is required to be executed only once, then the effort to automate the test can outweigh the benefits.

 Regression tests are required to be executed repeatedly as the software under test evolves.
 This can be very time consuming and a boring task for QA to have to run regression tests every day.
 Regression tests are good candidates for test automation.

+For example, here at Qantas, we have a release every week.
+We have more than 200 tests in the regression suite.
+Imagine the time and effort that would be needed to execute these tests manually.
+Also the chances of missing a test is high when executed manually.

 #### Design Tests Before Automating Them

-It is always a good practice to create the test cases and scenarios before starting to automate the tests.
-It is the good test design that can help in identifying defects, automated tests only execute the test design.
+A good test design helps in identifying the most probable automation candidates, which will increase the probability to find defects.

 The danger in jumping straight to automation is that you’re only interested in making the script to work and usually only automate positive and happy flow scenarios rather than thinking about the other possible scenarios that can be tested.